ailov99/OptimiseItChallenge/README.md

 # OptimiseItChallenge
-This is personal effort to optimise various algorithms as much as possible using various techniques (in C++, using Lua as glue)
+This is personal effort to optimise various algorithms as much as possible using various techniques (in C++, using Lua as glue).

+A lot of the library code was written as part of a Master's course in parallel programming that I took years ago.
+I am now looking to improve it and have it tested (while also learning Lua).

 Logic is implemented under /libs while Lua drivers are in /src/lua_drivers.
 Glued together in /src/main.cpp.